 The NHS is under increasing strain and the UK’s ambulance service is under more pressure than ever.
 The London Ambulance Service is currently receiving up to 8,000 emergency calls a day.
-Waiting times for an ambulance can now far exceed the national target of 8 minutes, even in a life-threatening emergency.
+Waiting times for an ambulance can now massively exceed the national target of 8 minutes.
+Even in a life-threatening emergency.
 This means that first aid skills are more important than ever and key to a casualty’s survival.

 The following information aims to help you with this extremely difficult and critical decision:

 Always call an ambulance if the casualty is an elderly person, baby or very young child and you are seriously concerned.
 Moreover, note that children can often mask serious symptoms and their condition can then quickly deteriorate.

 The decision you make will vary from case to case.
-Anyway we would strongly advise you to immediately administer First Aid and call an ambulance if someone:
+Either way we would strongly advise you to immediately administer First Aid and call an ambulance if someone:

 - Appears not to be breathing, is having chest pain, struggling to breathe, or breathing in a strange way -appearing to ‘suck in’ below their rib cage and using other muscles to help them to breathe.

-- If they are unconscious or unaware of what is going on around them or experiencing weakness, numbness or difficulty speaking.
+- Is unconscious or unaware of what is going on around them or experiencing weakness, numbness or difficulty speaking.

 - For a child or an elderly person: if they are burned and the burn is severe enough that you think it will need dressing – treat the burn under cool running water for a full 20 minutes and call an ambulance.
 Keep cooling the burn until the paramedics arrive – look out for signs of shock.
 For a fit adult – cool the burn for a full 20 minutes – longer if it is still extremely painful and then apply a burns dressing or loosely cover with cling film and take them to A&E for medical attention.

 - Call an ambulance if someone has fallen from a height, been hit by something travelling at speed (like a car), been undertaking some form of spinal manipulation, been hit with force whilst doing combat or contact sport and there is a possibility of a spinal injury